 Another key ingredient in this recipe is eggs.
-Justin did the grocery shopping this week and I asked him to get two dozen eggs because I knew this takes so many, and Ryan has been eating scrambled eggs for breakfast a lot lately.
+Justin did the grocery shopping this week and I asked him to get two dozen eggs because I knew this takes so many.
+Plus Ryan has been eating scrambled eggs for breakfast a lot lately.
 So he got home with two dozen eggs.
 I helped put the groceries away.
 And dropped an entire carton of eggs that, of course, opened on the way down.
 All 12 eggs broke all down the inside of the refrigerator and all over the floor.
 It was a mess.
 And then we needed more eggs.
 But at least I was able to add all the shells to my compost bin!

-PS one week later, and even after mopping and vacuuming and mopping again, I am still finding bits of eggshells clear to the other side of the kitchen!
-After that egg catastrophe, I needed to grab a few forgotten items at the store a couple days later so bought another dozen eggs.
+PS: one week later, and even after mopping and vacuuming and mopping again, I am still finding bits of eggshells clear to the other side of the kitchen!
+After that egg catastrophe, I needed to grab a few forgotten items at the store a couple of days later so bought another dozen eggs.
 This time they made it to the refrigerator just fine.

 I started by cutting the slices of bread into ninths (two cuts one way, two cuts the other way), and piled all of that into a greased 9×13 baking dish.
 I didn’t put it in nicely but did make sure that it covered the dish evenly.